PickNikRobotics/beta_moveit_website/_posts/2019-05-31-moveit2-alpha-release.md

 **Status of the port to ROS 2**

 We're happy to see there has been a lot progress made in creating MoveIt 2 since the project began in February.
-Acutronic Robotics dedicated a large engineering effort in collaboration with PickNik Consulting and the MoveIt maintainers to make this possible.
+Acutronic Robotics dedicated a large engineering effort in collaboration with PickNik Robotics and the MoveIt maintainers to make this possible.

 The goal of this effort was to move fast in creating a <i>minimum viable product</i> port.
 This MVP is not to be mistaken for a complete port and much of the work has yet to get merged upstream to the ros-planning organization.
 At the time of writing, the MoveIt 2 Alpha release is capable of planning simple joint-space problems.